 What Is Dorsal Recumbent Position?

 The word dorsal refers to the posterior (the back or spine).
 Recumbent refers to the act of lying down or reclining.
 The patient lays on his or her back with their knees flexed and feet on flat on the surface of the bed.
-This is illustrated in the picture above.

 The knees are pointed toward the ceiling and outward.
 The arms are lying down alongside the body.
 This allows the hips to be observed by the medical professional.
 At times, the patient’s hips, feet, and arms might be strapped into the bed to prevent the body from moving during an operation or surgery.

 Dorsal recumbant position is used for several important reasons.
 This position is also preferred by medical professional to help the patient give birth, perform specific surgeries, install and run IVs, and treating heart and genital issues.

 If a patient in this position, the medical profession can more easily examen certain areas of the body.
 These areas include the following body parts:

 – Lungs and Heart